wordigo/wordigo.app/README.md

 ## About

-Wordigo is a browser extension project aimed at enhancing users' vocabulary learning experience on the web.
+Wordigo is a comprehensive browser extension project designed to enhance vocabulary learning on the web.
+It allows users to translate and add words to a personal dictionary directly while browsing.

 ## Technologies